acolote1998/humble-gladiators-2/docs/TO DOs.md

 # TO DOs - Humble Gladiators 2

+- [ ] move more methods from BattleService to BattleUtil
+- [ ] see if it is worth it to create BoosterUtil? and things like that?
 - [ ] find where in the logic would be good to trigger a function like findWinnersOrContinueBattle on loop for all battles to make sure we don't have old battles ongoing